luiz00martins/ccpt/README.md

 ccpt help
 ```

-This prints all availible actions for the 'ccpt' command.
+This prints all available actions for the 'ccpt' command.

 *The Output should look something like this:*
 <br><img